FrontenderMagazine/grunt-is-not-weird-and-hard/eng.md

+# Grunt for People Who Think Things Like Grunt are Weird and Hard

 Front-end developers are often told to do certain things:

 *   **Work in as small chunks of CSS and JavaScript** as makes sense to you,